-I’ve made these Best-Ever Vegan Sesame Bagels so so many times in the past weeks, it’s a wonder I haven’t shared this recipe sooner!
-Because who doesn’t like homemade bagels?
+I’ve made these Best-Ever Vegan Sesame Bagels so so many times in the past weeks, so I am finally ready to share this recipe with you!

 - the buns are completely vegan, dairy-free and egg-free